 Triangle Pose

 To explore variations of this pose, try Revolved Triangle for a deeper spinal twist or Bound Triangle for a chest and shoulder opening.
 If you feel discomfort in your knees or hips, soften the stance by moving the feet closer together or wider apart to see what feels best.
+These modifications make it accessible and a valuable addition to beginner yoga poses, helping newcomers practice safely while building strength and flexibility.

 Half Spinal Twist Pose

 This pose helps to align the natural curve of the spine and corrects the posture caused by hunched sitting for long periods.
 It also works to strengthen the back and core muscles, thereby reducing pain in the lower back and neck.
+It is considered one of the most effective beginner yoga poses for improving posture and spinal health.

 Half Moon Pose